 This 10×12 loafing shed is easy to build and it can shelter a different variety of items.
 You can make modifications to my design to suit your needs.

 This is a simple project you should be able to build in a few days without much effort.
 This 10×12 run in shed is a multi purpose shelter.
 You can use this run in shed for storing tools, equipment or even outdoor furniture.
 Check out PART 2 of the project to learn more on how to build the roof for the shed.
+If you want to get this project as a PDF file with 1 full Cut list and 1 full Shopping list, please take a look over the GET PDF PLANS button bellow.

 This woodworking project was about run in shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.